 Engineering Comes Naturally

-Considering how much goes into building two of these robots - let alone a single one - you might think it would take eons of research, but that's where the benefit of being part of a group really pays off.
+Considering how much goes into building these robots, you might think it would take eons of research, but that's where the benefit of being part of a group really pays off.
 "I am fortunate to be involved with a diverse group of talented people in the R2 Builder's Club.
 Many of them have already done a ton of research on the smallest details on each of the droids, which has helped tremendously."
-Among his resources for getting each and every specification as close as possible, he'll be using DVDs and material in print.
+Among his resources for getting every specification as close as possible, he'll be using DVDs and material in print.
 "There are quite a few books on 'the making of Star Wars' with some great behind-the-scenes photographs."